JanHerca/urantiapedia/output/wikijs/en/article/606/Vol9_4.md

 ## Solution To Crossword Puzzle

 As you probably by now have discovered no 29 clue down was missing.
 Our apologies.
-As my hubby John says: "You have to make an error so now and then, otherwise people might think you are beconing perfect and I know that is far from the truth!
+As my hubby John says: "You have to make an error so now and then, otherwise people might think you are becoming perfect and I know that is far from the truth!
 The Editor

 <figure id="Figure_2" class="image urantiapedia" alt="crossword_solved2">
 <img src="/image/article/606/crossword_solved2.jpg">